-The Utility Regulator will continue to use econometric modelling as part of a 1.3.3 triangulated approach for determining the quantum of asset maintenance investment in PC15 and beyond.
+3B.3.3 The Utility Regulator will continue to use econometric modelling as part of a triangulated approach for determining the quantum of asset maintenance investment in PC21 and beyond.

-1.3.4 NI Water should submit the cost and explanatory data necessary to update the econometric models used in PC10.
-Cost and explanatory data should be entered in the CMER tables which can be found in Appendix A of the information requirements.
+3B.3.4 NI Water should submit the cost and explanatory data necessary to inform econometric models as part of the PC21 Efficiency Analysis Information Request.